jonshippling/TeamMemberBurndownChart/README.md

 ### Running the App

-If you want to start using the app immediately, create an Custom HTML app on your Rally dashboard.
-Then copy App.html from the deploy folder into the HTML text area.
+If you want to start using the app, go to Customize Page in the upper-right corner of the page, select App Catalog, and choose Custom HTML.
+Then, copy App.html from the deploy folder into the HTML text area.
 That's it, it should be ready to use.
-See [this](http://www.rallydev.com/help/use_apps#create) help link if you don't know how to create a dashboard page for Custom HTML apps.
+Feel free to choose a title other than "Custom HTML".

 ### Using the App